Colleen Hanabusa: Tenure

 After House GOP leader John Boehner pledged to give incumbent Congressman Charles Djou a seat on the Appropriations Committee, Senator Daniel Inouye said that Democrats would also name Hanabusa to Appropriations.
 However, House Democratic leadership instead appointed her to the Armed Services and Natural Resources committees.

 Hanabusa was the third Buddhist to join the United States Congress, preceded by Hank Johnson of Georgia and Mazie Hirono of Hawaii.
 Her election made Hawaii the only state with a majority non-Christian House delegation.
 She was a member of the New Democrat Coalition.

-She left the House at the end of the 113th Congress to run for US Senate in 2014, losing in the primary.
+Hanabuaa left the House at the end of the 113th Congress to run for U.S. Senate in 2014, losing in the primary.
 After regaining the seat in 2016, she chose to run in the Democratic primary for governor of Hawaii in 2018, leaving the House again after the 115th Congress.

 Legislation

 As a representative, Hanabusa sponsored 14 bills, including: